 - 1 cup corn starch divided

 - 2 eggs beaten add touch of milk (about 1/4 cup)

 - 1/4 cup cooking oil - I used EVOO

 - 1/2 cup vinegar

 - 1 tsp garlic salt

-These are some of the items I used to prepare this dish, that you might find helpful in your own kitchen:
+These are some of the items I used to prepare Sweet and Sour Chicken Recipe, that you might find helpful in your own kitchen: